kaushikreddy/Med_Reasoning_AMP/README.md

 Plug in new reward functions as needed:

 -   The notebook includes modular functions for correctness, formatting, and quality
--   Easily extendable to include hallucination detection, factuality checks, or custom verifiers
+-   Easily extendable to include factuality checks, custom verifiers and more

 * * * * *